Tuesday, 02 Dec 2008 07:58 AM

 This site’s purpose: Obtain leads via the online form.

-Clearly, the businesses in the three examples above are in completely different industries and have totally different objectives.
-The one thing they have in common is that each of them views their website through their customer’s eyes, and each has a clear objective in mind.
+Clearly, the businesses in the 3 examples above are in completely different industries and have totally different objectives.
+The one thing they have in common is that each of them views their website through their customer's eyes, and each has a clear objective in mind.

 Site number 1 wants to sell electronics.
 Site number 2 wants to attract resellers.
 Site number 3 wants to obtain contact information.